Osmylidae

 Family Nymphidae

 This page contains pictures and information about Blue Eyes Lacewings that we found in the Brisbane area, Queensland, Australia.
-They are also known as Common Lacewing.
+They are also known as Common Lacewing and Giant Orange Lacewing.

 We found a lot of Blue Eyes Lacewings in Brisbane bushland in mid summer.
 They have a pair of transparent wings of about equal size.
-When flying, may be mistaken as dragonflies.
-But their wings are fold in tent shape whish is different from dragonflies and damselflies.
+When fly, they may be mistaken as dragonflies.
+But their wings are fold in tent shape whish dragonflies do not do.
 They can also distinguished by their long antenna.

 Adult body is orange-brown in colour, with iridescent grey eyes.
 The moniliform antennae are black with pale apex.
 Legs are pale yellow.
-Their transparence wings are long with a white marking on the wing tips.
-They are usually found hiding in dense vegetations.
-They are not very good flier, usually fly slowly to two or three metes away when disturbed.
-When rest, they hang under leaves.
+Their transparence wings are narrow with a white marking on the wing tips.

 Photo: Keith Power, Toowoomba